-Refuge will feature authors who have explored topics of immigration, identity, and home in their work, at a time when these issues are especially urgent.
+Refuge featured authors who have explored topics of immigration, identity, and home in their work, at a time when these issues are especially urgent.

-Join us for an insightful and challenging discussion of refuge and home featuring authors Aleksandar Hemon (Nowhere Man, The Lazarus Project), Abdi Nor Iftin (Call Me American), and moderator Matthew Davis (Founding Director, Alan Cheuse International Writers Center).
+This insightful and challenging discussion of refuge and home featured authors Aleksandar Hemon (Nowhere Man, The Lazarus Project), Abdi Nor Iftin (Call Me American), Souvankham Thammavongsa (How to Pronounce Knife), and moderator Matthew Davis (Founding Director, Alan Cheuse International Writers Center).

 Abdi Nor Iftin

 G. Willow Wilson

 Transcendent Kingdom by Yaa Gyasi